Jarmos-san/jarmos.dev/_blog/blogging-with-hugo-as-an-wordpress-alternative.md

 So that said, let's list out the remaining features we need to work on & start working on them one-by-one.

-- Setup & configure Dependabot to keep all dependencies for our site updated.
+- Setup & configure 15 to keep all dependencies for our site updated.

-- Setup & use Forestry as the CMS backend.
+- Setup & use 19 as the CMS backend.

 - Configure & delegate the build process to GitHub instead of Netlify.

-### Allowing Dependabot to Keep Dependencies Up-to-Date
+### Allowing 15 to Keep Dependencies Up-to-Date

-GitHub's Dependabot integration came as a godsend.
+30 integration came as a godsend.
 Because of it, keeping project dependencies up-to-date has never been easier.
 And guess what?
-Dependabot can take care of Git Submodules as well!
+15 can take care of Git Submodules as well!
 Which means your themes will stay updated as soon as its author pushes some changes to it.

-And to configure Dependabot, you need a specific config file for it.
-This specific file named `dependabot.yml` stays under the `.github` directory (_create it if it doesn't exist yet_).
+And to configure 15, you need a specific config file for it.
+This specific file named `15.yml` stays under the `.github` directory (_create it if it doesn't exist yet_).

 And this is how it should look like: